Anony8059/Price-Tracker/README.md

 # Price-Tracker
 Price-Tracker notifies you about the prices of your desired product being fell down by sending an email.
-I have used web srcaping with the help of python programming.
+Used web srcaping with the help of python programming to made this app.